-Vision One’s Neuromarketing research and insight tools (sometimes known as Neuro-Insight or Neuroscience Research), includes facial emotion analysis, or facial expression analysis called FACE - which stands for Facial Analysis to Capture Emotions.
+Vision One’s Neuromarketing research and insight tools (also known as Neuro-Insight or Neuroscience Research), includes key facial emotion analysis, or facial expression analysis, called FACE - it stands for Facial Analysis to Capture Emotions.

-Paul Ekman pioneered research into emotion recognition in the 1960s his test subjects had to classify the emotional states of people they saw in each photo from a predetermined list of possible emotions.
+Paul Ekman pioneered research into emotion recognition in the 1960s - he gave his test subjects photos of individual people’s faces and asked them to classify the emotional state of each person from a predetermined list of possible emotions.

-Vision One’s emotion analysis uses facial expression analysis because it is ideally suited to visual communications research including; TV advertising, branding, packaging and website evaluation research by capturing the expressions and emotions people exhibit during their daily lives, when conducting research or when watching/seeing a wide range of research stimulus.
+At Vision One, we use facial expression analysis because it’s ideal for visual communications research, including TV advertising, branding, packaging and website evaluation research.
+It perfectly captures people’s expressions and emotions during their daily lives, when conducting research or when watching/seeing a wide range of research stimuli.

 - Instant results - analysis is quick and automated